Matatika/matatika-docs/content/data-visualisation/metadata.md

 ---

+You can change the format and display of your chart by using the `metadata` key of the [matatika dataset yaml file](../cli/dataset-yaml).

-The `metadata` key relates to how the data from the sql query within the dataset is displayed as an insight.
+The `metadata` key relates to how the data from the [`query`](query) within the dataset is displayed as an insight.

 ### Example